Sentebale: Controversies

 In 2025, a dispute arose between the trustees and the chair of the board, Sophie Chandauka, concerning fundraising in Africa.
 The incident resulted in the trustees asking Chandauka to step down, however, she sued the charity in return.
 Timothy Boucher, Mark Dyer, Audrey Kgosidintsi, Kelello Lerotholi and Damian West subsequently resigned from their positions as trustees, followed by Prince Harry and Prince Seeiso stepping down as patrons.
 Chandauka also reported the charity to the Charity Commission, stating that she had "blown the whistle" about "poor governance, weak executive management, abuse of power, bullying, harassment, misogyny, misogynoir – and the coverup that ensued".
 Chandauka later accused Harry of harassment and bullying to force her out, in an interview with Sky News.
 In early April 2025, the Charity Commission announced that they had formally opened an investigation into the dispute.
 In August 2025 the Charity Commission announced it found no evidence of "widespread or systemic bullying or harassment, including misogyny or misogynoir" or "over-reach" by either Chandauka or Prince Harry but acknowledged a "strong perception of ill treatment felt by a number of parties" and stated that deciding on specific allegations of bullying was outside the purview of its regulatory authority.
 It also criticised all sides for allowing the conflict "to play out publicly" and cited poor internal governance and a "failure to resolve disputes internally" as factors that impacted the charity's reputation.

+In March 2026, Sentebale sued Harry and former trustee Mark Dyer for defamation, with papers lodged in London's high court showing them being accused of carrying out an adverse media campaign against the charity since March 2025.
+It was later revealed that Harry had diverted his share of proceeds from the Diana, Princess of Wales Memorial Fund away from Sentebale, and redirected the money to the conservation group Elephants Without Borders.
+Following a 2020 agreement splitting the residual Diana memorial proceeds, Harry had directed his half of the funds to Sentebale, totaling £43,866 through 2024.
+Financial accounts revealed that his 2025 allocation of £5,432 was sent entirely to Elephants Without Borders instead.